NEV-Unity/NEV-Unity/bot/_____Readme.txt

 /// Adminhelp relay IRC bot setup guide
-/// CC_Nanotrasen bot created by Skibiliano and distributed under the CC-BY-SA 3.0 license
+/// CC_usn bot created by Skibiliano and distributed under the CC-BY-SA 3.0 license
 /// All derivative works of this bot must properly credit Skibiliano as the original author
 /// Big thanks to Skibiliano  his bot and allowing distribution, and to BS12 for sharing their code for making use of it ingame